jensnieulandt/jensnieulandt.github.io/content/index.md

 I'm currently working at [Trilations](https://www.trilations.com), a fast-growing consultancy firm.
 I'm part of the pharma-focused branch of the company.

-My team, specifically, is a bunch of enthusiasts dedicated to optimizing a single (privately licensed) application used internationally carrying the name T-App.
+My team, specifically, is a bunch of enthusiasts dedicated to optimizing a (privately licensed) application used internationally carrying the name T-App.
 We also maintain internal tools and try to be the driving force for automation.

-So far, I have worked on porting T-App to the latest PHP version.
+So far, I have worked on porting T-App to the latest version of PHP.
 I am trying to get the team on board with automated testing.
 I'm creating a structure for documentation, and I'm reworking the DevOps setup.

+Lately I've developed a keen intrest in everything Kubernetes, and I'm evolving into "the DevOps guy".

 ## :deer: Springbok Agency (2019 - 2021)